Traqu/DayZ-Editor-Solutions/README.md

 <br>**3. &nbsp; File select & export**

 ![export](https://github.com/TraquPjatk/DayZ-Editor-Purifier/assets/101177758/496aa7a2-0283-4b78-b915-0bc2b110dd6c)<br>
-This step is pretty straight forward.<br>You simply select and export content from desired file by clicling `export` button.
+This step is pretty straight forward.<br>You simply select and export content from desired file by clicking `export` button.
 After doing so, the application will terminate, and newly generated `.txt` file will be opened.
 <br>
 <br>**4. &nbsp; Result**